luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 - Logged health checks whenever a failing health check is queried
 - Added callback support for the validator set manager
 - Increased `coreth` trie tip buffer size to 32
-- Added CPU usage metrics for LuxGo and all sub-processes
+- Added CPU usage metrics for Luxd and all sub-processes
-- Added Disk IO usage metrics for LuxGo and all sub-processes
+- Added Disk IO usage metrics for Luxd and all sub-processes

 **Cleanup**